skyhitblog/skyhitblog.github.io/index.md

 I'm a cofounder of [Alchemy Pixels](http://alchemypixels.com), a film production house based in Guwahati, Northeast India.

 I love Math, playing Chess and Catan.
-And my love for music and food is endless.
+And my love for good stories, music and food is endless.

 I'm also a Bitcoin enthusiast and a big Musk fan.
 I believe in going off-grid and decentralizing things.